elmoallistair/Udacity-Kotlin-Bootcamp/Kotlin Bootcamp for Programmers/Kotlin Basics/Quiz Practice Time 2/readme.md

-# Quiz: Practice Time

-## Do the Following Tasks in REPL
+# Do the Following Tasks in REPL

 ## Practice Time
 > 1. Create three String variables for `trout`, `haddock`, and `snapper`.